 - Recovery well pump replacements and repairs.

-Since 2016, Mosaic made significant additional investments in our gypstack management and monitoring at New Wales, including adding a network of state-of-the-art geophones installed around the perimeter of the stack, which monitor micro-seismic energy that can alert us to potential changes under a gypstack.
+Since 2016, Mosaic made significant additional investments in our gypstack management and monitoring at New Wales, including adding a network of state-of-the-art geophones installed around and then on the stack, which monitor micro-seismic energy that can alert us to potential subsurface changes.

 For example, we recently observed slight increases in water quality data at the recovery well, prompting us to evaluate the cause of the increased sodium and sulfate constituents.
 As part of that evaluation, we are conducting more frequent monitoring and enhanced geotechnical and geophysical studies.
 While those efforts continue, we may supplement the grout already in place with some additional binder.